The energy distance for ensemble and scenario reduction: Applications

 \subsubsection{Exact reduction for demand profiles of 3rd Wednesday of each month.}

-This illustrative example considers electricity load data from January 2017 to December 2019.
+This example considers electricity load data from January 2017 to December 2019.
 For each month the load profile of every 3rd Wednesday of each month is considered as the scenario set.
-This gives us $3\times12=36$ historic demand trajectories in total.
-Exact scenario reduction is computationally feasible, at least for some settings.
-Note that the consideration of every third 3rd Wednesday in month is sometimes considered in power systems literature as well, see e.g. \cite{bossmann2013shape, andrychowicz2017review}.

-The considered data and overall results are given in Figure \ref{fig_exact_load}.
-Figures \ref{fig_load_exact_all1} and \ref{fig_load_exact_all2} show the 36 path for the scenario reduction problem and the mean and variance characteristics.
-Figure \ref{fig_load_exact_energy_m_2} to Figure \ref{fig_load_exact_wasserstein_m_5} shows the results of exact scenario reduction for the energy and Wasserstein distance with $m=2,\ldots,5$ reduced scenarios with the same MAE output measure as used before.
-We observe that the overall behavior is similarly to the binary tree example.
-The energy distance reduction results tend to have a superior behavior concerning the mean properties.
-Concerning the capturing of the correct variance structure the results is mixed.
-For $m=2$ the Wasserstein distance covers the true variance pattern much better than the energy distance reduction.
-Vice versa for $m=3$, $m=4$ and $m=5$ where the energy distance has preferable variance behavior.
+This gives us $n=3\times12=36$ historic demand trajectories in total.
+Thus, exact scenario reduction is computationally feasible, at least for some settings with small $m$.
+The consideration of every third 3rd Wednesday in month is sometimes considered in power systems literature as well, see e.g. \cite{ andrychowicz2017review}.
+The considered data and overall reduction results for $m=2,\ldots,5$ are given in Figure \ref{fig_exact_load}.
+Figures \ref{fig_load_exact_all1} and \ref{fig_load_exact_all2} depict the 36 path for the scenario reduction problem and the mean and variance characteristics.
+Figure \ref{fig_load_exact_energy_m_2} to Figure \ref{fig_load_exact_wasserstein_m_5} show the results of exact scenario reduction for the energy distance $d_{\text{E},1}$ and Wasserstein distance $d_{\text{E},1}$ with the same MAE output measure as used before.